 The first piece of honest truth - taxi services in Bucharest should be treated with caution because their reputation is notoriously bad for good and many reasons which I won’t go into much detail.
 But if you follow my advice below on how to order a taxi in Bucharest like a local you’ll see how easy and safe it can be to use them and avoid bad experiences.

-The second honest truth is that taxis and hired cars are a very cheap and convenient way of getting around Bucharest, especially since subway stations don’t cover most tourist sights and some interesting areas of the city.
-And public transport such as buses and trams are not worth the hassle - read why in the next section.
+The second honest truth is that taxis and hired cars are a very cheap and convenient way of getting around Bucharest, especially since subway stations don’t cover some parts of the city or tourist sights.
+Other public transport such as buses and trams are not worth the hassle, as we'll explain below.

 And now my most important piece of advice: everyone in Bucharest uses to order taxis online, and so should you.
 They’re easy to use, are tracked based on location and drivers have individual profiles and reviews from clients.
 Few problems, if any, have been reported, so they should be your go-to choice.
 Here are the most popular taxi apps I recommend:

 - Uber works in Bucharest since 2015.
-It’s cheap (1.3 Lei/km) and reliable, with great drivers and clean cars.
-But because it’s service is so great, it’s very popular and during peak hours there’s a fare surcharge.
-Even so, it’s still cheap, worth using and my go-to choice.
+It’s cheap (around 1.3 Lei/km) and reliable, with great drivers and clean cars.
+But because it’s service is so great, it’s very popular and there's usually a fare surcharge because of high demand.

 - Taxify is the runner-up and is the European version of Uber from Estonia with almost identical features and functionalities.
 It’s trying to aggressively acquire market share by having even cheaper fares than Uber (1,1 Lei/km).
 Some drivers use both apps which means clients have more options to choose from - yay!